 Those finnicky laws of nature, they’re just so rigid.

-When I hit that wall the other day and decided to rejig the ending of Translocator 2 (my sci-fi thriller novel WIP), a lunar nuclear reactor became important to the plot.
+When I decided to rejig the ending of The Alien Element, a lunar nuclear reactor became important to the plot.
 I’d planned this from the beginning, but I was hazy on specifics.

 Realizing I needed to backfill some of the details in the book, and wanting to make sure that it’s as realistic and technically accurate as a novel about teleportation, ancient aliens, and Mayan ruins can possibly be, I started searching around on the interwebz…